richannan/TensorsCNNBathymetry/README.md

 Access to a more powerful GPU is highly recommended.
 It is advisable to cut out a study area smaller than, or preferably half of, this one if your computer has a 32 GB RAM. <br>

 There are further instructions as you run the code. <br>
-Since the code is a livescript, you are advised to run it section-by-section.
+It is advisable to run it section-by-section in a livescript (.mlx) file.

 This code supports a research article currently under review.
 I will provide the reference for the article immediately it is published.